 Fuel-Saving Solutions Is Key

-Achieved and potential fuel-saving is measured using first principle performance model.
-When the car is significantly becoming a popular transportation, fuel saving is essential for car owners.
+Achieved and potential fuel-saving is measured using the first principle performance model.
+When the car is significantly becoming popular transportation, fuel-saving is essential for car owners.
 This fuel saving is achieved through a controlled and predictable polishing rate combined with an effective mix of biocides.

 Wind resistance is a total drag—literally.
 Wind resistance is one of the top forces working against the truck as it runs down the road.
 (The other factors being: grade resistance; tire rolling resistance; and engine accessory and/or drivetrain losses, according to Cummins MPG Guide: